Change point localization in dependent dynamic nonparametric random dot product graphs: Introduction

 The goal is to estimate the change point collection $\{\eta_k\}_{k = 1}^K$ accurately.

-There has been recently an increasing interest in the literature studying the model described above. \cite{wang2018optimal} considered an independent sequence of inhomogeneous Bernoulli networks and presented a nearly optimal change point localization algorithm, accompanied with a phase transition phenomenon. \cite{zhao2019change} assumed an independent sequence of graphon models with independent edges and proposed consistent yet optimal localization result.
+The model described can be used to study various application problems.
+For instance, in epidemiology, studying the dynamic networks formed by human interaction can facilitate the detection of transmissible diseases outbreaks; in finance, dynamic networks formed by within-companies transactions over time may possess abrupt changes which indicate abnormal market behaviours; in neuroscience, we provide a detailed real data example in the context of detecting changes in the neuronal activity in \Cref{sec-real-data}.
+In response to the growing demand from applications, there has been recently an increasing interest in the literature studying the model described above. \cite{wang2018optimal} considered an independent sequence of inhomogeneous Bernoulli networks and presented a nearly optimal change point localization algorithm, accompanied with a phase transition phenomenon. \cite{zhao2019change} assumed an independent sequence of graphon models with independent edges and proposed consistent yet optimal localization result.
 Other network change point papers include \cite{WangEtal2014}, \cite{CribbenYu2017}, \cite{LiuEtal2018}, \cite{ChuChen2017}, \cite{Mukherjee}, among others.
 We would like to mention that both \cite{CribbenYu2017} and \cite{LiuEtal2018} have exploited the eigenvectors information to conduct change point detection, but both lack theoretical results.
 Our paper, to the best of our knowledge, is the first to provide theoretical justifications for eigenvector-based change point detection methods.
 More in-depth comparisons with \cite{wang2018optimal} will be conducted later in the paper.